A Moderator’s Guide to Navigating Stress in Sensitive Topic Research

 In my twenty-something years as a moderator, I have led discussions that sometimes delve into challenging areas.
 In the last year, project after project has dealt with the impacts of patient illness, caregiving, terminal diagnoses, grief, racism, or lack of resources on participants’ lives.
 Some of the stories that participants have shared with me have been touching, some inspiring, and some downright heartbreaking.
 This has brought home to me the importance of emotional management for moderators and how we navigate stress in our work.

-It’s essential to recognize our humanity as moderators, thus emotional reactions to a respondent’s story are completely normal and valid.
+It’s essential to recognize our humanity as moderators.
+Emotional reactions to a respondent’s story are completely normal and valid.
 Moderating sensitive topics involves a level of emotional involvement that cannot be overlooked.

 Recognizing the potential impact on our own emotions and acknowledging our responsibility in managing these feelings is the first step toward effective stress management.